-Megumin is a malicious software that is categorized as a trojan.
-It includes various features that allow cyber criminals steal personal details, execute commands on victim's computer, download and open files and so on.
-It is a high-risk computer infection that can cause its victims serious problems.
-It should be eliminated immediately.
+Megumin is malicious software that is categorized as a trojan.
+It incorporates various features that allow cyber criminals to steal personal details, execute commands on the victim's computer, download and open files, and so on.
+Megumin is a high-risk computer infection that can cause serious problems and should, therefore, be eliminated immediately.

-Megumin is available for purchase on the dark web (hacker forum), its license costs 6000 rubles.
-Bots, stealers and loaders cost 500 rubles per unit and the whole source code costs 60000 rubles.
-When installed in a computer, it places two files: the loader and the bot.
+Megumin is available for purchase on the dark web (hacker forum) and its license costs 6000 rubles.
+Bots, stealers and loaders cost 500 rubles per unit and the entire source code costs 60000 rubles.
+When installed on a computer, it stores two files: the loader and the bot.
 The loader checks if the bot is loaded every 30 minutes.
-If it is not loaded, then loader launches it.
-Additionally, all Megumin's files are hidden and cannot be revealed.
+If it is not loaded, the loader launches it.
+Additionally, all of Megumin's files are hidden and cannot be revealed.
 When launched, it does not have administrative rights.
-It allows its users (cyber criminals) to see user-system details of every infected computer, such as IP address, country, Windows version and bit depth, CPU and GPU.
-One of the main features of Megumin trojan is cryptocurrency mining.
-It operates as a miner that uses computer's CPU to solve mathematical problems (mine cryptocurrency).
-Another Megumin's feature is that it can perform a DDoS (distributed denial-of-service) attack.
-Simply said, the infected machine can be used to send a number of queries to a desired server, thereby intentionally loading it (a server attacked by multiple computers can easily crash).
+It allows the users (cyber criminals) to see the user-system details of each infected computer, such as IP address, country, Windows version and bit depth, CPU and GPU.
+One of the main features of the Megumin trojan is cryptocurrency mining.
+It operates as a miner that uses computer CPU resources to solve mathematical problems (mine cryptocurrency).
+Another Megumin feature is to perform a DDoS (distributed denial-of-service) attack.
+I.e., the infected machine can be used to send a number of queries to a targeted server, thereby intentionally loading it (a server attacked by multiple computers can easily crash).
 Another feature is information/data stealing.
 It steals data such as wallet.dat files that contain private key information stored by cryptocurrency clients, browser cookies and passwords from browsers such as Google Chrome, Mozilla Firefox, Opera, Yandex, Torch and Amigo.
-Furthermore, cyber criminals can use Megumin to execute commands on victim's computer through the Command Prompt, to search for files stored on a computer, download and launch files and upload various files from victim's computer to a server.
-It can also replace wallets in the clipboards.
-Cyber criminals can trick victims into copying wallet addresses that belong to them, which means victims would make transactions to them.
-To sum up, it could be used to infect computers with other malicious programs like ransomware, and other malicious software.
-To steal data that could be used to generate revenue and cause its victims financial loss, and to mine cryptocurrency.
-Crypto mining is a process that can lead to higher electricity bills, hardware overheat and decreased computer's performance.
-These are the main reasons to uninstall Megumin immediately.
+Furthermore, cyber criminals can use Megumin to execute commands on the victim's computer through the Command Prompt, also to search for files stored on the computer, download and launch files and upload various files from the computer to a server.
+It can also replace wallets in clipboards.
+Cyber criminals can trick victims into copying wallet addresses that belong to them.
+Thus, victims make transactions to criminals rather than their intended recipients.
+In summary, Megumin can be used to infect computers with malicious programs such as ransomware and others.
+It also steals data that can be used to generate revenue, thus causing financial loss for the victims.
+It is also used to mine cryptocurrency.
+Crypto-mining is a process that can lead to increased electricity bills, hardware overheating, and reduced computer performance.
+These are the main reasons why you should uninstall Megumin immediately.

 |Detection Names||Avast (Win32:PWSX-gen [Trj]), BitDefender (Trojan.GenericKD.31913729), ESET-NOD32 (A Variant Of Win32/Kryptik.GSLC), Kaspersky (Trojan.Win32.Chapak.cxjo), Full List (VirusTotal)|